On the theories classified by an \'etendue: Introduction

-Given their importance in non-commutative Stone duality and other areas of topos theory, it is natural to wonder if \'etendues can be logically characterised in terms of which geometric theories they classify\footnote{A characterisation for \emph{atomic} topoi with a similarly model-theoretic flavour is presented in \cite{caramello_atomic}, giving a counterpart to the Ryll-Nardzewski theorem \cite[Theorem 7.3.1]{hodges} for geometric logic.}.

-Our characterisation falls into the well-worn logical paradigm of a syntactic characterisation of semantic phenomena.
-For an example of such a interplay of syntax and semantics, consider the following situation: let $\theory$ be a theory and $\phi$ a unary formula in the language, i.e.\ with one free variable.
+Our characterisation of the theories classified by an \'etendue falls into the well-worn logical paradigm of a syntactic characterisation of semantic phenomena\footnote{A characterisation for \emph{atomic} topoi with a similarly model-theoretic flavour is presented in \cite{caramello_atomic}, giving a counterpart to the Ryll-Nardzewski theorem \cite[Theorem 7.3.1]{hodges} for geometric logic.}.
+For an example of such a interplay of syntax and semantics, consider the following situation: let $\theory$ be a (classical) first-order theory and $\phi$ a unary formula in the language, i.e.\ with one free variable.
 Gaifman's co-ordinatisation theorem asserts that the following are equivalent: \begin{enumerate} \item given a pair of models $M,N \vDash \theory$, each isomorphism of the induced substructures $\phi(M) \cong \phi(N)$ extends to a unique isomorphism $M \cong N$ (we say that $\theory$ is \emph{rigidly, relatively categorical} over $\phi$), \item for any model $M \vDash \theory$, every element of $M$ is in the \emph{definable closure} of $\phi(M)$ (see \cite[Exercise 1.4.10]{marker} or \cref{df:coord} for the definition of definable closure; we say that $\theory$ is \emph{co-ordinatised} over $\phi$). \end{enumerate} (See \cite[\S 7]{relcat} for a proof; as shown in \cite{evanshewitt}, the uniqueness assumption on the extended isomorphism, i.e.\ rigidity, cannot be removed from the above equivalence.)